 Travelling to Badminton

-This years event is held between Wednesday 4th May – Sunday 8th May, 2016 on the Badminton Estate.
+Badminton Horse Trials take place in May each year on the Badminton Estate.
 The Badminton Estate lies in the heart of the Gloucestershire countryside about 85 miles west of London and some 15 miles from Bristol and Bath.
 The organisers advise you not to use a SatNav system as they take no account of the traffic management system employed for the event.
 They advise you follow appropriate AA Signage from Stroud, Cirencester, Chippenham or the M4 in either direction.
 If you purchase your tickets in advance, full directions for travelling by car will be sent with your vehicle passes.

 By air: The closest airports are Birmingham, Bristol, Cardiff and London Heathrow, with Bristol being the closest.

 Train routes: Public transport links are limited, so organisers advise hiring a car.
 Nevertheless, it only takes 90 minutes to travel from London Paddington by train to Bath, then change for Yate.
-Alterntaively you can travel to Chippenham.
+Alternatively you can travel to Chippenham.
 Coaches will meet specified trains at Chippenham Station on Saturday 10th May.
-Otherwise take a taxi.
+Otherwise, take a taxi.

 Badminton Horse Trials Car Parking